Property owners must clear snow or ice from their sidewalks to keep them safe and accessible for everyone.

-Property owners must clear snow or ice from their sidewalks.
-The City doesn't clean or remove snow or ice from sidewalks in front of residential or commercial property.
+• Clear snow or ice from sidewalks in front of residential or commercial property

-Snow Shoveling Rules
+Snow Clearing Rules

-• Shovel bus stops and fire hydrants in front of your property
+• Shovel bus stops and fire hydrants.

 If the snow stops falling between: